Eric Tolt: Tetris career

 Following the 2021 CTWC and leading up to the 2022 CTWC, Tolt achieved two additional high score records: including being the first person to achieve a three million point score in April (breaking the previous record by 1.4 million points), and the record for highest winning score at 6,492,500 points in August.
 The latter achievement took place during the August 2022 Classic Tetris Monthly (CTM) tournament, breaking the previous record set by Andrew Artiaga (known online as "P1xelAndy") three months prior by over 4.3 million points.
-During the same tournament, Tolt also became the first person to reach level 146 of the game: first the glitched color level on the NTSC version of Tetris, where the color pallet becomes incredibly dim due to a glitch in the code.
-On September 27, 2022, Tolt broke the world record for fastest time to beat the game mode "Shirase" in Tetris: The Grand Master 3 – Terror‑Instinct, a game mode in which the pieces speed up dramatically fast as you continue to play, with a time of 4:05:30.
+During the same tournament Tolt also became the first person to reach level 146, the first glitched color level on the NTSC version of Tetris, where the color pallet becomes dim due to a glitch in the code, making it difficult to recognize the block shapes.
+On September 27, 2022, Tolt broke the world record for fastest time to beat the game mode "Shirase" in Tetris: The Grand Master 3 – Terror‑Instinct, a game mode in which the pieces speed up as you continue to play, with a time of 4:05:30.
 Tolt's record, which he referred to as his most proud achievement to date, marked the first time in 13 years the record had been broken, with the previous record of 4:09:16 being made by a player with the online name "ZAB".

 From October 14–16, 2022, Tolt competed in the 2022 CTWC.
 In the qualifying rounds on October 14, Tolt achieved 14 maxouts alongside Justin Yu (known online as "Fractal").
 But because Tolt's highest non-maxout score during the qualifier was lower than Yu's, he was placed in the #2 seed.
 After earning a bye due to his high seed, Tolt worked his way up to the semifinals, where he defeated the two-time and most recent CTWC champion Michael Artiaga (known online as "Dogplayingtetris") 3–0 in a series of games.
 In the finals, Tolt defeated Justin Yu 3–1, with the third game being the first in which both players reached two million points in a CTWC match.
 During the entire championship, Tolt only lost two games.
-The win made Tolt the fifth individual person to win the CTWC since it began in 2010.
+The win made Tolt the fifth individual to win the CTWC since it began in 2010.

-Tolt has largely stepped back from competitive Tetris scene since the 2023 CTWC, (Note: Since the 2023 CTWC, Tolt only competed in two events in 2024, and two in 2025 (see the Competetive record section for more details)) but has remained active on YouTube: creating an analysis video on Willis Gibson (known online as "Blue Scuti") after he became the first person to "beat the game" on December 21, 2023.
+Tolt has largely stepped back from competitive Tetris scene since the 2023 CTWC, (Note: Since the 2023 CTWC, Tolt only competed in two events in 2024, and two in 2025 (see the Competetive record section for more details).) but has remained active on YouTube: creating an analysis video on Willis Gibson (known online as "Blue Scuti") after he became the first person to "beat the game" on December 21, 2023.
 Upon Gibson "beating the game", a number of sources including the American tech website Ars Technica, Philippine broadcaster GMA Network, and Canadian publisher TheGamer, highlighted Tolt's achievements as important stepping stones leading up to the event.